Medically reviewed by Drugs.com. Last updated on Dec 16, 2022.

-Your stress test will take around an hour, including both your prep time and the time it takes to perform the actual test.
-The actual test takes only around 15 minutes.
-You may have an exercise stress test in which you walk on a treadmill or pedal a stationary bicycle.
-If you aren't able to exercise, you'll receive a drug through an IV that mimics exercise by increasing blood flow to your heart.
+A stress test usually takes about an hour, including the prep time and the time it takes to do the actual test.
+The exercise part takes only around 15 minutes.
+It usually involves walking on a treadmill or pedaling a stationary bicycle.
+If you can't exercise, you'll receive medicine through an IV.
+The medicine creates the effect of exercise on the heart.

 Before a stress test

-First, your doctor will ask you some questions about your medical history and how often and strenuously you exercise.
-This helps determine the amount of exercise that's appropriate for you during the test.
-Your doctor will also listen to your heart and lungs for any abnormalities that might affect your test results.
+Your health care provider usually asks questions about your medical history and how often and how hard you exercise.
+This helps the provider decide how much you can exercise during the test.
+Your provider usually listens to your heart and lungs to check for any issues that might affect your test results.

 During a stress test

-You'll probably exercise on a treadmill or stationary bike, starting slowly.
-As the test progresses, the exercise gets more difficult.
+Exercise may be on a treadmill or stationary bike.
+The pace is easy at first.
+As the test continues, the exercise gets harder.
 You can use the railing on the treadmill for balance.
-Don't hang on tightly, as this may skew the results.
+Don't hang on tightly, as this may affect the results.

 After a stress test

-After you stop exercising, you may be asked to stand still for several seconds and then lie down for a period of time with the monitors in place.
-Your doctor can watch for any abnormalities as your heart rate and breathing return to normal.
+After exercising, you may be asked to stand still for several seconds and then lie down for a while.
+Your care provider watches for problems as your heart rate and breathing recover from the exercise.

-When your exercise stress test is complete, you may return to your normal activities unless your doctor tells you otherwise.
+When the test is done, you may return to your usual activities unless your provider tells you otherwise.